broadinstitute/gatk/scripts/variantstore/tieout/AoU_PRECISION_SENSITIVITY.md

 gs://<long prefix with workspace id, submission id, etc>/call-ExtractTask/shard-0/control-001-extract.vcf.gz
 ```

-Then all of the output control VCFs might be selected into a FOFN with some globbing:
+Then all the output control VCFs might be selected into a FOFN with some globbing:

 ```
 gsutil ls 'gs://<long prefix with workspace id, submission id, etc>/call-ExtractTask/shard-*/*.vcf.gz' > vcfs_fofn.txt